playa77/twitchy/README.md

 2. Click the "Load Stream" button to start the stream.
 3. Use the volume slider to adjust the volume.
 4. Toggle dark mode, timestamp display, and emote rendering using the checkboxes.
-5. Use the <Escape> key to toggle fullscreen mode.
+5. Use the Esc key to toggle fullscreen mode.
 6. Close the application by clicking the close button or pressing Ctrl+C.

 ## Troubleshooting